Booking Emirates Airlines Pet Travel

 There are some unique rules for booking pet travel with Emirates Airlines.
-For example, while regular domesticated cats and dogs aren’t permitted in the cabin, falcons are allowed to travel in-cabin between specific locations.
+For example, while regular domesticated cats and dogs aren’t permitted in the cabin, falcons can travel in-cabin between specific locations.

-To help navigate through these unique rules and booking processes, we created a simplified guide below.
+We created a simplified guide below to help navigate these unique rules and booking processes.
 Read on to learn more about how to book your falcon (or other pet) with Emirates Airlines.

 Pets Traveling In-Cabin

-2. If you own a guide dog, please read these instructions on how to book your dog’s flight.
-To book your falcon in-cabin, please reach out to your local Emirates office well in advance of your travels.
+- 2. If you own a guide dog, please read these instructions on how to book your dog’s flight.
+To book your falcon in-cabin, please contact your local Emirates office before traveling.

 Pets Traveling as Excess Baggage

-3. Dogs, cats, falcons, and pet birds can travel as checked baggage in cargo as an addition to your own ticket.
+3. Dogs, cats, falcons, and pet birds can travel as checked baggage in cargo, an addition to your ticket.
 There are no limits to the number of pets allowed on your Emirates flight as checked baggage.
-However, it’s important to be aware of any import rules restricting travel to unaccompanied cargo-only or limiting the number of pets allowed to enter prior to booking your pet as checked baggage with Emirates.
+However, it’s important to be aware of any import rules restricting travel to unaccompanied cargo only or limiting the number of pets allowed to enter before booking your pet as checked baggage with Emirates.

-Lastly, if your flight is longer than 17 hours, your pet will be required to travel as unaccompanied cargo for safety purposes.
+- Lastly, if your flight is longer than 17 hours, your pet must travel as unaccompanied cargo for safety.

-4. Before you can book your pet as excess baggage, you will need to find an IATA approved travel crate for your pet to travel in.
-We have tips on how to find the right travel kennel on our on this page of our website.
+4. Before booking your pet as excess baggage, you must find an IATA-approved travel crate for your pet to travel in.
+We have tips on finding the right travel kennel on this page of our website.

-When you’re ready to book your pet as excess baggage, contact your local Emirates office.
+- Contact your local Emirates office when you’re ready to book your pet as excess baggage.
 The pricing for pets traveling as excess baggage are:

 |Weight (Travel Crate + Pet)||Dimensions (Travel Crate)||Price|